AriaTheCurseling/obsidian/Game Design Thoughts/On Stats.md

 That leaves the question, can a stat system be constructed that breaks the maximizer mindset on its own?

-milestones - unlock abilities as stats increase
+milestones - unlock abilities as stats increase opposition - opposing stats decrease each other drawbacks - add detrimental effects to stats